cdp-ucsc/doc/cdp-docs/docs/program_overview/practitioner/guides/sql_style_guide.md

 This guide establishes our standards for SQL and are enforced by code review.
 Some standards are also enforced by [SQLFLuff](https://sqlfluff.com/).
 The purpose of the guide is to help developers write clear and concise SQL that can be worked on and understood by others.

 ## General guidelines
 * Optimize primarily for readability, maintainability, and robustness rather than for fewer lines of code.
-Newlines are cheap; people's time is expensive.
+New lines are cheap; people's time is expensive.

 * Avoid large select statements with multiple tables instead utilize CTEs.
 * If a `select` statement is so large it can't be easily comprehended, it would be better to refactor it into multiple smaller CTEs that are later joined back together.